Single Qubit Multi-Party Transmission Using Universal Symmetric Quantum Cloning: Introduction

 \section{Introduction}

-Unknown quantum information can not, in general, be cloned - this is a fundamental property of quantum mechanics \cite{wootters1982single, dieks1982communication}.
-However, approximate quantum cloning is possible \cite{Bu_ek_1996}.
-In this work, we propose that universal, symmetric, optimal quantum cloning machines can be used in a repeater-type quantum network in order to transmit single qubits to a large number $M$ of remote receivers, where each remote receiver applies single qubit quantum state tomography on the received qubits in order to compute what the mixed state of the received quantum clones are, and then extrapolate what the intended pure quantum state is as well (with some error rate).
+Unknown quantum information can not, in general, be cloned - this is a fundamental property of quantum mechanics~\cite{wootters1982single, dieks1982communication}.
+However, approximate quantum cloning is possible~\cite{Bu_ek_1996}.
+In this study, we propose that universal, symmetric, optimal quantum cloning machines can be used in a repeater-type quantum network in order to transmit single qubits to a large number $M$ of remote receivers, where each remote receiver applies single qubit quantum state tomography on the received qubits in order to compute what the mixed density matrix state of the received quantum clones are, and then extrapolate what the original intended pure quantum state is (with some error rate).
 The proposed protocol is conceptually outlined in Figure \ref{fig:main_figure}.
+The use of qubits as the unit of transmitted information in this hypothetical protocol is motivated by the security given by the no cloning theorem itself and thus used in standard single qubit quantum key distribution~\cite{wootters1982single, dieks1982communication, Bennett_2014, Shor_2000, PhysRevA.72.012332, christandl2004genericsecurityproofquantum} -- in this case, specifically that measuring individual qubits that are being transmitted does not give sufficient information to fully reconstruct the original quantum state.
+Therefore, in this hypothetical scenario we also imagine that we wish to keep the information contained in the qubits used in this protocol secure as well.
+These single qubits transmitted in the proposed protocol have the same security inherent in quantum key distribution.